IdeaCraftersHQ/satim-laravel/README.md

 - SSL verification is enabled by default - only disable for local development with self-signed certificates
 - Regularly update the package to receive security fixes

-If you discover any security-related issues, please email security@ideacrafters.dz instead of using the issue tracker.
+If you discover any security-related issues, please email hello@ideacrafters.com instead of using the issue tracker.

 ## License